-The quality of education and research at VU University Amsterdam is reflected in its position in international rankings.
+The quality of education and research at VU Amsterdam is reflected in its position in international rankings.
 To maintain this position and improve our research even further, it is imperative to measure the quality of the research and identify any points for improvement.
-Scientific integrity is an essential aspect of scientific quality and something VU University Amsterdam values greatly.
+Academic integrity is an essential aspect of scientific quality and something VU Amsterdam values greatly.

 Most of our research, which has been bundled into four research themes, is carried out in interdisciplinary research institutes.
-Biomedical, biophysical, psychological and clinical neurology, for example, all work together in Neuroscience Campus Amsterdam, while CLUE takes a completely new approach to the cultural, economic and scientific aspects of heritage.
+Biomedical, biophysical, psychological and clinical neurology, for example, all work together in Amsterdam Neuroscience, while CLUE takes a completely new approach to the cultural, economic and scientific aspects of heritage.
 What’s more, the campus and close proximity of VU University Medical Center are an added benefit when it comes to an interdisciplinary approach.

 Investing in talent

-VU University Amsterdam invests in talent.
+VU Amsterdam invests in talent.
 The quality of our researchers can make or break our excellent research record.
-VU University Amsterdam has therefore established three special honours to stimulate top research and reward its finest researchers.
-The University Research Chair is an exclusive five-year professorial appointment for researchers with the potential to lead their research field.
+VU Amsterdam has therefore established special honour to stimulate top research and reward its finest researchers.
 The University Research Fellow challenges top researchers to select a personal Fellow from among their students each year.
 This Fellow will assist his mentor with research and teaching duties.
-Finally, University Professor is the highest university accolade, which is only given to outstanding, excellent researchers.
-VU University Amsterdam currently has three university professors.